Updated March 24, 2019

 Basements are below the grade of your land (amazing insight huh?), which by their nature make them colder than your first and second floors.
 For a basement to be a place you want to go for your yoga studio, home office, theater room or guest bedroom, it must be comfortable.

 For an enjoyable space you’ll want to insulate and finish it with mold resistant gypsum panels or use insulated DIY paneling systems.
-For your bathrooms consider grout free wall panels using materials like solid surface, cultured granite walls and PVC composite systems.
+For your bathrooms consider grout free wall panels using materials like solid surface, cultured granite walls and laminated wall panels.
 They are durable and won’t hold any moisture, unlike a tile shower.

 Step 5 to improve your basement – use low maintenance, light reflective materials